 If you run GTM on a Shopify Plus checkout you need to find an alternative to tracking the checkout steps.
 And you need to do so ASAP.

-You have only two options I’m aware of:
+You have three options I’m aware of:

 Littledata tracks Shopify checkout steps server-side, without the need for GTM